OWASP/www-chapter-tunisia/index.md

 Finished PhD at Warsaw University of Technology.
 Damian works as researcher at Maria Curie Sklodowska University in Lublin where his main topic of research are biocrypto and blockchain based protocols and applications.
 Author of several academic research papers and speaker at such conferences as Cryptography and Security Systems, International Science Conference on Computer Networks, Confidence, Confidence London, AppSec EU, InfoShare.
 Creator of Smart Contracts Security Verification Standard.

-### Last Event- Hands-on on Secure Programming & Secure Coding Standards 13-07-20
+### Previous Event- Hands-on on Secure Programming & Secure Coding Standards 13-07-20

 [Subscribe/Follow us via our Youtube Channel!](https://www.youtube.com/channel/UC1M1Ppxbbi3HoYBpqYKjlgA)